CryptoJym/fcra-compliance-researcher/README.md

 - Components: Task Manager, Sourcing Agent, Extraction Agent, Validation Agent, Merge Agent, and a web Dashboard for observability.

 Architecture
-- Orchestration: lightweight Typer CLI; ready to plug into CrewAI/AutoGen if needed.
+- Orchestration: lightweight Typer CLI; optional LangGraph deep-research workflow.
-- Retrieval: local vector store with FAISS or in-memory fallback for offline/dev.
- - Retrieval: local vector store with FAISS or in-memory fallback for offline/dev; optional JSONL doc-store for reindex/maintenance.
+- Retrieval: FAISS or in-memory fallback for dev; optional Qdrant for production with metadata filtering.
-- LLM: calls are optional and disabled by default for tests; can use self-hosted OpenAI-compatible models.
+- LLM: self-hosted OpenAI-compatible models or local Ollama when `ENABLE_LIVE_LLM=1`.
 - State: SQLite DB for run logs and metrics; JSON queue for task scheduling.
 - Dashboard: FastAPI + Jinja template for recent runs.
+- See `docs/architecture.md` for the detailed diagram and components.

 Getting started
 1) Setup environment